Stefan-Knapik/ME495_Artificial_Life_Repo/README.md

 ME495 Artificial Life course at Northwestern University, which utilizes content from the r/ludobots evolutionary robotics subreddit. https://www.reddit.com/r/ludobots/

-## Generate Random 1D Creature Morphologies
+## Generate random 1D creature morphologies
-This branch explores the generation of random creature morphologies.
+This branch of the repository explores the generation of random creature morphologies.
 Random parameters include:
 - number of body segments
 - shape of body segments (box or cylinder)
 - size of body segments